-4.15 Randomize / Randomize Type.
+4.15 Randomize / Randomize Type

-Control Contro Pattern 5 0% In Folder Play Perform
+Pattern 5 0% In Folder Pattern 5

 Primary Parameter Secondary Parameter

 Randomize Randomize Type

-Description Description

-Strength of randomization.
+Description Strength of randomization.
 Randomization range for the parameters (set by Random Type) for the selected notes.
-Sets which step parameters are affected by the randomization.
+Description Sets which step parameters are affected by the randomization.

 Range / Options Range / Options

 Strength between 0-100% Sample in Folder, Sample in Pool, Sample Length, Texture, 1 Octave, 2 Octaves, Volume, Space, Nuke, Duke Nuke.

 Other Information Other Information

 Adds movement and variation to a pattern.

 MIDI Mode MIDI Mode

-The Randomize option is still accessible when in MIDI / Synth mode.
-This parameter knob is similar in all modes but there may be some contextual difference.
-The Randomize Type option is still accessible when in MIDI / Synth mode.
-This parameter knob is similar in all modes but there may be some contextual difference.
+The Randomize option is still accessible when in MIDI mode.
+This parameter knob is similar both in Audio and MIDI Modes but there may be some contextual difference.
+The Randomize Type option is still accessible when in MIDI mode.
+This parameter knob is identical both Audio and MIDI Modes but there may be some contextual difference.

-4.16 Move / Micromove.
+4.16 Move / Micromove

-Samples & Synths
+Samples

-The heart of Play+ audio sound engine and the core of the instrument are samples and the synthesizer models.
-Play+ operates with 8 voices to cover the 8 audio tracks however samples or synths can be placed on any step in a pattern so there is no restriction to one sound per track.
-Play+ cannot record audio samples but does provide sample editing functions.
-The sample engine operates internally with 16 Bit Stereo PCM WAV files.
-WAV files can be imported with sample rates of 16/24/32 Bit Mono/Stereo and will be automatically converted.
-The main principle of Play+ is to quickly get started in creating and completing musical compositions and performing live sets.
+Samples are at the heart of Play's audio sound engine and form the core of the instrument on an audio track.
+Play operates with 8 voices to cover the 8 audio tracks however samples can be placed on any step in a pattern so there is no restriction to one sample per track.
+Play cannot record audio samples but does provide sample editing functions.
+The sample engine operates internally with 16 Bit Mono PCM WAV files.
+WAV files can be imported with sample rates of 16/24/32 Bit Mono/Stereo and will be automatically converted including Stereo combined to Mono.
+The main principle of Play is to quickly get started in creating and compositions completing musical and performing live sets.
 Samples are stored on the Micro SD Card and therefore this must be inserted when working with projects.
 Each project has a sample pool which must be populated for access to the audio samples from a project.
-To maintain the focus on fast music production, Play+ also operates with a unique approach to sample management.
-While it is possible to use discrete user samples, a Play+ specific sample pack will allow it to analysis and recognise samples intelligently.
+This helps with project management and maximises the efficiency of Play when working with multiple projects.
+To maintain the focus on fast music production, Play also operates with a unique approach to sample management.
+While it is possible to use discrete user samples, a Play specific sample pack will allow it to analysis and recognise samples intelligently.
 The placement and assembly of samples into a sample pack format is required.
-Play+ provides a set of tools for sample management and encourages a fast and simple workflow to pick and place a sample into a pattern sequence.
-Play+ comes with many sample packs provided to get the process running guickly.
-Play+ also has a 3 configurable synthesizers.
-A number of synth models are available which can be applied to each of the synths and then can be used for sequencing patterns.
-The synth models include 3 analog emulations and 1 FM model.
-More synth models will be available in future.
-Each synth has a set of adjustable parameters assigned as macros to the defined knobs.
-Presets are also available per synth.
+This will maximise the benefits of Play functions such as Randomizer, Chance and Fill to automate musical outputs and speed up the creative process.
+Play provides a set of tools for sample management and encourages a fast and simple workflow to pick and place a sample into a pattern sequence.
+Play comes with many sample packs provided to get the process running quickly.
+These are created by renowned and top-notch sound designers.
+User samples can also be used.

-5.1 Sample Pool.
+5.1 Sample Pool

 Each project uses samples located within the projects sample pool.
 In order to build a pattern a projects sample pool must be loaded with a sample pack or user samples, or both.
-Samples can be mono or stereo and can be loaded during playback.
-The normal workflow requires samples to be copied from the SD card to the sample pool of the project.
-Sample Packs are formatted specifically to operate and integrate into Play+ functions.
-The Fill command, for example uses sample packs intelligently.
+Samples can be loaded during playback.
+The normal workflow would mean samples are copied from the SD card to the sample pool as the next step after creating a new project.